tehlers/diplopod/README.md

 Sound effects were obtained from https://www.zapsplat.com

 The font used is '[Allerta Stencil](https://github.com/google/fonts/tree/main/ofl/allertastencil)'.
 It was published under the terms and conditions of the [OFL](assets/fonts/OFL.txt).

+## License

+All code in this repository is licensed under the [MIT License](LICENSE-MIT).

+The assets included in this repository fall under different open licenses.